Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 - Note: There should be no CORS configuration; The Lambda CORS will take care of it, I faced several issues with this.

- #### Optionally set API Gateway Logs group creation

-- I created a log group explicitly for the API gateway to debug the presigned URL process.
+ - Optionally set API Gateway Logs group creation: I created a log group explicitly for the API gateway to debug the presigned URL process.
 Follow the instructions below to create one:.

  - Open the AWS Management Console.
  - Navigate to the CloudWatch service.